 Seventh-day Adventist Church Offices in the Pacific Southwest

-A statement from the Pacific Union officers regarding the outcome of today's General Conference vote:
+A statement from the Pacific Union officers regarding the outcome of the 2015 General Conference vote regarding ordination of women to the gospel ministry:

 “Our focus is unchanged: the fulfillment of the mission of Jesus Christ, as enthused and led by the Holy Spirit.
 Our churches and members will continue in their ministries of hope and salvation, and our churches will be open for praise and worship on Sabbath—led by the women and men of our pastoral workforce.
 Further statements responding to the events at the General Conference on Wednesday, July 8, 2015, will be released as it is appropriate.”